General Manager – Kate Ingram

 Robert Ambrose (President)

 Robert Ambrose moved to Port Townsend in 2014, after 23 years living in rural Alaska and working in various non-profit capacities.
 One criterion he used to decide where to immigrate was a small town with a community radio station.
 Robert has been a community radio enthusiast for three decades, introduced to its vibrancy via KPFA while living in the Bay Area.
 He moved to Talkeetna AK in 1993, just as KTNA signed on the air, and quickly became involved as a novice DJ.
 It was a golden opportunity to share his passion for music from the African diaspora and his rapidly growing collection garnered via his role as African music columnist for The Beat Magazine.
 Eventually, following years of volunteer activities as music director and board member for KTNA, Robert became general manager, and thus became intimately familiar with both the challenges facing small community stations, as well as the profound benefits provided to their communities.
 After integrating into KPTZ’s schedule with Rhythm Connection, Robert thought his experience in community radio might be an asset for its Board, and apparently the Board agreed.
-He joined the Board in April 2015.
+He joined the Board in April 2015 and served as Board President 2016-2021.
+He remains on the Board as Vice-President effective January 2022.

 Jacqueline Mention (Secretary)